Why your tech capability should be on a job spec

 Generation Z – those born after 1995 –are starting to enter the workforce at pace.
 Growing up with ubiquitous connectivity and evolving mobile technology has shaped Gen Z’s priorities for the workplace.
 91% of this group say that technological sophistication impacts their interest in working at a company.
 This is hardly surprising, as they are now often described as the “ultimate technology natives”.
 Businesses need to not only deploy the technology that this new generation craves, but shout that capability from the rooftops, if they are to recruit the talent they need to succeed.

 SMEs in particular – accounting for 99.9% of businesses and 60% of the workforce in the UK private sector – will become increasingly dependant on this demographic to drive growth.
-They are the latest group to enter the workforce, but also hold many skills and qualities – creativity and innovation the most highly prized – that will be important to these agile organisations.
+They are the latest group to enter the workforce, but also hold many skills and qualities – creativity and innovation the most highly prized – that will be important to these agile organizations.
 But competition for this new talent pool is fierce and this highly skilled younger generation places huge demands on their prospective employers.

 Agile tech and working practices